ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-lead-dev-london-2018.md

 - Have regular one-to-one's.
 - Be transparent in decision-making, especially around performance evaluations.
 - The best solutions to problems come from the team, let them take ownership of the problem.
-- Create a feedback culture: give feedback as close as possible to the moment in time where the action which generated the need to provide feedback happened, decouple development feedback from performance evaluations, and organise health checks meetings.
+- Create a feedback culture: give feedback as soon as possible after the action in need of feedback happened, decouple development feedback from performance evaluations, and organise health checks meetings.
 - Celebrate successes!

 > "Not taking a decision is a decision: we are accountable for the decisions we take as well as for the ones we decide not to take." [@danpersa](https://twitter.com/danpersa){:target="_blank"} [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon?src=hash){:target="_blank"}

-## 'Building sustainable teams to handle uncertainty' by [Jenny Duckett](https://twitter.com/jenny_duckett)
+## 'Building sustainable teams to handle uncertainty' by [Jenny Duckett](https://twitter.com/jenny_duckett){:target="_blank"}

 <span class="image left"><img class="p-image" alt="Jenny Duckett" src="/img/2018-06-27-Lead-Dev-London-2018/jenny-duckett.png"></span>

 **What can disrupt a team?**

-Change is often a good thing because we frequently make deliberate changes about how we're working in our team but there's often uncertainty involved.
+Because we frequently make deliberate changes about how we're working in our team, change is often a good thing.
+However, there's uncertainty involved.
 - People can leave or join the team; team members can feel un(der)valued.
 The dynamics of personalities and opinions change whenever people change.
 - It can be hard for teams to make decisions and handle roadmaps while senior leaders move.
 Revisiting decisions that you thought you'd settled and making progress can be hard.
 - Shifting wider priorities can make a team feel frustrated and disempowered.